Jool402/joolsite/content/posts/linux-mint-upgrade-on-athlon-pc.md

 Many Linux distros worked out of the box, but I eventually switched back to the first three distros mentioned in the list.
 While Gentoo installed successfully on this PC, the compile time was abysmal because my Athlon 64 computer has aged for almost two decades now.
 The program that took the longest to program on my PC was LLVM.
 I even suspected that Gentoo froze during LLVM's compilation.
 For KISS Linux, I just gave up installing it as it took too long to install.

 Eventually, I settled on Linux Mint.
 I specifically chose Linux Mint XFCE because the XFCE edition of Linux Mint is the lightest version found on Linux Mint's website.
-Linux Mint uploaded a couple of other editions: Cinnamon Edition, XFCE Edition, and MATE edition.
-[Linux Mint citation] MATE is decent for older computers, but XFCE takes up less resources.
+Linux Mint uploaded a couple of other editions: Cinnamon Edition, XFCE Edition, and MATE edition.[^1] MATE is decent for older computers, but XFCE takes up less resources.
 Cinnamon is the heaviest of the three because it is based on the fork of GNOME 3.

 I installed Linux Mint via the first part of the OEM install.
 The OEM install sets up the hard drive and installs the distro onto it.
 Furthermore, I set up the computer using the second part of the installation.
 The second part sets up Linux Mint after the distro installed onto the disk.
 Both parts of OEM installation went successfully.